Counseling Staff

 “I approach the therapeutic process with genuine acceptance and empathy, molding myself to your specific needs and learning what it’s like to be you!
 My hope is that, together, you and I will be able to process life’s struggles and discover strategies that will equip you to face those struggles.”

-In her free time, Lexi enjoys writing poetry, baking and decorating cookies, and spending time with her puppy, Winnie, at Moncus Park.
-Though she is from New Iberia, she has found ‘home’ here in Lafayette.
+In her free time, Lexi enjoys writing, coloring, going on adventures, and spending time with her partner and her puppy, Winnie.
+Though she is from New Iberia, she has found “home” here in Lafayette.

 Clinician